tshepang/blog/content/Green Lantern (2011).md

 categories = ['movies']
 +++

-I didn\'t expect much from this one because I watched the trailer, which exposed uninteresting visual and character design and a weak lead actor.
+I didn't expect much from this one because I watched the trailer, which exposed uninteresting visual and character design and a weak lead actor.
 The movie turned out even worse than I expected, with an unbearably bad and ludicrous story.
 Not even the visual effects help, because none of